 The SPS program is a long-term study of specially constructed, maintained, or rehabilitated pavement sections incorporating a controlled set of experiment design and construction features.
-The objective of SPS is to provide a more detailed and complete base of data to extend and refine the results obtained from the GPS studies.
 The SPS program incorporates nine studies grouped into the five categories as illustrated by table 2.
 Appendix B provides a more complete definition of each of the experiments.